RobertsLab/sams-notebook/drafts/2020-10-26-DNA-Shearing---M.magister-gDNA-Shearing-All-Samples-and-Bioanalyzer.md

 	- [2100 expert_High Sensitivity DNA Assay_DE72902486_2020-10-26_11-09-26.xad](https://gannet.fish.washington.edu/Atumefaciens/20201026_mmag_bioanalyzer_all-samples/2100 expert_High Sensitivity DNA Assay_DE72902486_2020-10-26_11-09-26.xad)

-Electropherograms are beneath the discussion that follows.
+Images of all electropherograms (shown in a single image), as well as individual sample electropherograms, are beneath the discussion that follows.

 Overall, most samples look pretty good and fall within a range of ~250 - 550bp, which is acceptable for library prep.
 Admittedly, some of those on the lower end will likely end up having overlapping reads (assuming we sequence >100bp paired ends), but the software we use should easily handle these overlaps.